SSRI Level 2 Funding

 - Note: The SSRI supports conferences only when they are specifically designed to enhance faculty expertise, thereby leading to new research.
 Proposals for conferences must indicate the expected date and specify that other sources of conference funding have already been explored.

-- Travel, consultants, graduate student time, or hourly support of activities
+- Travel, consultants, graduate student time (but not tuition), or hourly support of activities

 - Funds will be provided for only one investigator